Get 'Em Up (Nickelback song)

-"Get 'Em Up" is a song by Canadian rock band Nickelback released as the seventh single, and third rock single, from their eighth studio album, "No Fixed Address" on May 5, 2015.
-It is the only track on the album written solely by lead vocalist Chad Kroeger.
+"Get 'Em Up" is a song by Canadian rock band Nickelback released as the seventh and final single from their eighth studio album, No Fixed Address, on May 5, 2015.
+Written by lead vocalist Chad Kroeger, the track departs from the pop experimentation on much of the album.
+Instead, it features a hard rock sound more typical of the band, albeit with country and Southern rock influences.
 The song was initially released digitally as a promotional single on November 4, 2014.

 Critical reception

 Jeremy Thomas of 411 Mania complimented the band's use of humour in the song, writing that the track "has the same feel as "Animals," one of their better tracks, and that allows it to stand out."
 Mikael Wood of Los Angeles Times similarly wrote that "Get 'Em Up" is one of two tracks on the album that "show off Kroeger's flair for dialogue," which he added is "as funny and specific as high-level sitcom writing."
 Kerrang! described the track as "the best song about erectile dysfunction (we think) ever written."